 Software development methodology includes all the processes used in software development while working on a project.
 The main goal of the software development life cycle, or SDLC methodologies, is to make the development process more systematic and efficient.

 Over the years, there have been many methodologies based on the available technologies and resources.
 Such approaches determine the way developers work together and share information as a team.

 Today many companies that offer software development services use different development approaches to facilitate this process.
 However, there is still a lot of debate on which of the software development models to choose.
 This happens because each of them has its own pros and cons.
-Choosing the right software development approach is determined by the project goals and requirements, the web development team structure and their background.
+Choosing the right software development approach is determined by the project goals and requirements, the web development team structure, and the team's background.

 According to GoodFirms, the most popular development methodologies are Agile (61.5%), Scrum (21.3%), and Waterfall (9.6%).
 And 5.8% of companies use other models in order to achieve their goals.

 Now let's have a look at the most popular software development methodologies used today.

 The Waterfall project management strategy is considered to be the most traditional approach to software development.
 In spite of the fact that it was introduced decades ago, it is still relevant for some projects today.
 This is a linear model consisting of sequential phases (discovery, design, implementation, testing, deployment, maintenance).
 Each of these phases needs to be fully completed before you start working on the next one.
 Usually, it is not possible to go back or change the plan or direction in the product development life cycle.